Ipana atronivea: Distribution and habitat

 This species is endemic to New Zealand and is found in the North Island.
 In 1913 it was regarded as being rare in Whanganui region but was noted as being very common about Mount Taranaki and Mount Ruapehu.
 It has also been found in Wellington, Ōtaki and Napier.

 Life stages

 Caterpillar of Ipana atronivea feeding on Pseudopanax crassifolius.

 The eggs of Ipana atronivea are laid from the end of October.
 They are oval in shape, slightly roughened on their surface and start out green in colour, turning a light blue shade covered with purple spots after approximately a week and then to a light purple colour just prior to hatching.
 The eggs are laid singularly and hatch after 11 days.
 Although the larvae are generally brownish or blackish green in colour they can vary in shade significantly.
 The pupae inhabit a light coloured cocoon which they form amongst leaves on the surface of the ground.
 The adults emerge in February and March.
 Some overwinter as pupae while others transform into adult moths.

 Host plant

-The host plants of the caterpillars of Ipana atronivea are Araliaceae including Neopanax arboreus and Pseudopanax crassifolius.
+The host plants of the caterpillars of Ipana atronivea are Araliaceae including Neopanax arboreus (now Pseudopanax arboreus) and Pseudopanax crassifolius.